EmanHerawy/FlowGov/backend/modified_toucan/simulation/README.md

 ## Notes

-- Scripts use `--network emulator` by default
+- Scripts use `emulator` network and `emulator-account` signer by default
+- All scripts support network and signer parameters: `./script.sh [NETWORK] [SIGNER]`
 - Some steps may fail if prerequisites aren't met (expected behavior)
 - Scripts are designed to be run sequentially
-- For multi-account testing, create accounts first and update script signers
+- For multi-account testing, create accounts first and use different signers
+- For production deployments, always review contract code and test thoroughly on testnet first